 In general, respiratory specimens such as deep throat saliva, combined throat and nasal swab and nasopharyngeal specimens are the specimen types of choice for diagnosing COVID-19 infection.
 Stool specimen may be used as an alternative for testing when collecting respiratory specimen is not feasible for children under 3 years old and those who are not suitable for respiratory specimen collection.
-Those who required stool specimen testing could obtain collection kits from the respective parties (including private doctors).

 How to self-collect and return the specimen

 - Information Sheet on Deep Throat Saliva (DTS) Collection